CodinGame/monaco-vscode-api/README.md

 ```

-`createConfiguredEditor` returns a subclass of what is returned by `monaco.editor.create`, the `updateOptions` method can still be used.
-The only difference is that is will use the `configurationService` as a default configuration

 `createModelReference` return a reference to a model.
 The value is fetched from the memory filesystem (which is written if you provide the second argument).
 The reference can then be disposed, the model will only be disposed if there is no remaining references.